10 Must-Know Expert Tips for the HiSET Math Test

 This method is similar to using flashcards, but it isn’t limited to just vocabulary or formulas.
 You can recite your notes or explain the complete steps for solving an equation or an HiSET Math problem.

-Furthermore, this act of retrieving can also be employed in your HiSET Math prep book.
+On top of that, this act of retrieving can also be employed in your HiSET Math prep book.
 First, read a page related to Math concepts and then try to recall what you read.
 You’ll find that this simple act of “teaching” by active retrieval makes an enormous impact on your long-term achievement.
-Also, you will find that when you start saying things out loud you are to capture the emotion of the text that you simply can’t achieve when reading or reviewing material silently.
+Also, you will find that when you start saying things out loud, you are able to capture the emotion of the text that you simply can’t achieve when reading or reviewing material silently.

 10. Ask for help

-If you’re stuck on something, or something just doesn’t seem to make sense, you can always ask for help.
+If you’re stuck on something or if something just doesn’t seem to make sense, you can always ask for help.
 Talk to your teacher or HiSET Math tutor about the topics you don’t understand.
-Talk to your friends and fellow students too.
+Talk to your friends and fellow students, too.
 You can also find video tutorials for all HiSET Math concepts and all other resources you need to ace the HiSET Math test on the Effortless Math website.

 High School Equivalency Tests